philipdongfei/MyAlgs4/Chapter24_Code/Exercises/Exercise_24.md

 2.4.24 *Priority queue with explicit links.
 Implement a priority queue using a heapordered binary tree, but use a triply linked structure instead of an array.
 You will need three links per node: two to traverse down the tree and one to traverse up the tree.
 Your implementation should guarantee logarithmic running time per operation, even if no maximum priority-queue size is known ahead of time.

+2.4.25 *Computational number theory*.
+Write a program CubeSum.java that prints out all integers of the form a^3+b^3 where a and b are integers between 0 and N in sorted order, without using excessive space.
+That is, instead of computing an array of the N^2 sums and sorting them, build a minimum-oriented priority queue, initially containing (0^3,0,0), (1^3,1,0),(2^3,2,0),...(N^3,N,0).
+Then, while the priority queue is nonempty, *remove the smallest* item(i^3+j^3, i, j), print it, and then, if j < N, insert the item (i^3+(j+1)^3,i,j+1).
+Use this program to find all distinct mintegers a, b, c ,and d between 0 and 10^6 such that a^3+b^3=c^3+d^3.

+2.4.26 *Heap without exchanges*.
+Because the exch() primitive is used in the sink() and swim() operations, the items are loaded and stored twice as often as necessary.
+Give more efficient implementations that avoid this inefficiency, a la insertion sort(see EXERCISE 2.1.25).

+**TODO**.

+2.4.27 *Find the minimum*.
+Add a min() method to MaxPQ.
+Your implementation should use constant time and constant extra space.

+*Solution*. add an extra instance variable that points to the minimum item.
+Update it after each call to insert().
+Reset it to null if the priority queue becomes empty.

+2.4.28 *Selection filter*.
+Write a TopM client that reads points(x, y, z) from standard input, takes a value M from the command line, and prints the M points that are closest to the origin in Euclidean distance.
+Estimate the running time of your client from N = 10^8 and M = 10^4;

+2.4.29 *Min/max priority queue*.
+Design a data type that supports the following operations: insert, delete the maximum, and delete the minimum (all in logithmic time); and find the maximum and find the minimum (both in constant time). *Hint*: Use two heaps.

+2.4.30 *Dynamic median-finding*.
+Design a data type that supports insert in logarithmic time, find the median in constant time, and delete the median in logarithmic time. *Hint*: Use a min-heap and a max-heap.

+*Solution*.
+Keep the median key in v; use a max-oriented heap for keys less than the key of v; use a min-oriented heap for keys greater than the key of v.
+To insert, add the new key into the appropriate heap, replace with the key extracted from that heap.